michaelbelcher/LittleFreeELibrary/README.md

 This answer comes down to file formats.
 Books will generally be in two formats, epubs and PDFs. epub files are usually pretty small, and you can fit hundreds of epub books in a couple of GBs of space.
 PDFs can also be small, but can quickly balloon in size if there a lots of scanned images.
-Be aware that the IIAB install will take between 10 and 12 GB, so expect to use at least a 32GB microSD card for your libaray.
+Be aware that the IIAB install will take between 6 and 10 GB, so expect to use at least a 32GB microSD card for your libaray.

 ### Step one:
  install rapsberry pi os on the fastest Pi you've got (this will make the install much faster).